music-encoding/music-encoding/README.md

    b.
 Locating the `defaultSource` parameter and double-clicking on its value to change it.
 This will open the _Edit Parameter_ window.

    c.
 Change the value of the `defaultSource` for the path of the MEI source file (`mei-source.xml`) found on your computer.
 You can do this by clicking on the folder icon to browse this file (it is located in your local copy of the music-encoding repo, in `music-encoding/source/mei-source.xml`) and opening it.
-Make sure that the path starts with the *file* protocol, e.g. `file:/D:/music-encoding/source/mei-source.xml`.
+If you are on Windows, make sure that the path starts with the *file* protocol, e.g. `file:/D:/music-encoding/source/mei-source.xml`.

    d.
 Click on the _OK_ button.
 The _Edit Parameter_ window will close.